shirsbrunner/shirsbrunner.github.io/src/index.md

   order: 100
 ---

-## Nice to have you here
+## Well, hello
-Welcome to a log of "experiments" in the field of typography, tech, patterns and so on.
+Welcome my log of "experiments" in typography, design, programming, tech, patterns and other things.

 Cheers, Simon